my1e2/US_Census_Bureau_Report/README.md

-Now I have everything.
-Here's the enhanced README:

----

 # The Truth About America — U.S. Census Data Analysis

 **A visual exploration of economic, demographic, and social inequality across the United States using Census Bureau data.**